What I'm working on.

 Personal Project

-A 480-file creative canon with enforced AI voice consistency, custom-built tooling, and a repeatable generation loop.
-Built to produce consistent, high-volume content across a complex multi-character world — without it drifting into generic output.
+A creative canon of 270+ world-bible entries (and growing) with enforced AI voice consistency, custom-built tooling, and a repeatable generation loop.
+Built to produce consistent, high-volume content across a complex multi-character world without it drifting into generic output.

 Canon-Lock Generation Pipeline